remix-run/react-router/docs/routers/create-browser-router.md

 ## `unstable_dataStrategy`

+<docs-warn>This is a low-level API intended for advanced use-cases.
+This overrides Remix's internal handling of `loader`/`action` execution, and if done incorrectly will break your app code.
+Please use with caution and perform the appropriate testing.</docs-warn>

-<docs-warn>This API is marked "unstable" so it is subject to breaking API changes in minor releases</docs-warn>>
+<docs-warn>This API is marked "unstable" so it is subject to breaking API changes in minor releases</docs-warn>

 By default, React Router is opinionated about how your data is loaded/submitted - and most notably, executes all of your loaders in parallel for optimal data fetching.
 While we think this is the right behavior for most use-cases, we realize that there is no "one size fits all" solution when it comes to data fetching for the wide landscape of application requirements.